The entries of the Sinkhorn limit of an $m \times n$ matrix: Square matrices and solving for coefficients

-We now carry out these three steps for $n = 4$ to obtain a polynomial for the top~left entry $x$ of $\Sink(A)$ for $4 \times 4$ matrices $A$.
+We now carry out these three steps for $n = 4$ to obtain a polynomial for the top-left entry $x$ of $\Sink(A)$ for $4 \times 4$ matrices $A$.
 This polynomial is analogous to the polynomial in Theorem~\ref{3 by 3 polynomial} for $3 \times 3$ matrices.
 The number of equivalence classes of size-$k$ subsets of $D(4, 4)$ for $k = 0, 1, \dots, 20$ is

 The number of unknown coefficients $c_S(4)$ is the sum of these numbers, which is $17920$.
 We use the definition $c_{\{\}}(4) = 1$ and the conjecture $c_{D(4, 4)}(4) = 1$, and we solve the remaining $19$ systems of linear equations, the largest of which requires $3024$ equations.
 Unfortunately, for each $k \in \{4, 5, \dots, 16\}$ the system has multiple solutions.
 For example, when we solve the system for $k = 4$, only $104$ of the $123$ unknown coefficients $c_S(4)$ with $\size{S} = 4$ are uniquely determined; the other $19$ are parameterized by $2$ free variables.
 For $k = 10$, the solution space has dimension $1141$.
 This is not a weakness of the interpolation strategy but rather implies that the coefficients of $x^4, x^5, \dots, x^{16}$ have multiple representations as linear combinations of class sums $\Sigma(S)$ and therefore that relations exist among these class sums.
-However, by setting the free variables to $0$ (or any other values), we obtain variable-free coefficients $c_S(4)$.
+However, by setting the free variables to $0$ (or any other values), we obtain numeric coefficients $c_S(4)$.